pierrepaleo/sift_pyocl/doc/source/sift.rst

 ``BorderDist`` (5 by default) is the minimal distance to borders : pixels that are less than ``BorderDist`` pixels from the border will be ignored for the processing.
 If features are likely to be near the borders, decreasing this parameter will enable to detect them.

 ``Scales`` (3 by default) is the number of Difference of Gaussians (DoG) that will actually be used for keypoints detection.
 In the gaussian pyramid, Scales+3 blurs are made, from which Scales+2 DoGs are computed.
 The DoGs in the middle are used to detect keypoints in the scale-space.
 If ``Scales`` is 3, there will be 6 blurs and 5 DoGs in an octave, and 3 DoGs will be used for local extrema detection.
 Increasing Scales will make more blurred images in an octave, so SIFT can detect a few more strong keypoints.
-However, it will slow the algorithm for a few keypoints.
+However, it will slow down the algorithm for a few additional keypoints.

 ``PeakThresh`` (255 * 0.04/3.0 by default) is the grayscale threshold for keypoints refinement.
 To discard low-contrast keypoints, every pixel which grayscale value is below this threshold can not become a keypoint.
 Decreasing this threshold will lead to a larger number of keypoints, which can be useful for detecting features in low-contrast areas.

 ``EdgeThresh`` (0.06 by default) and ``EdgeThresh1`` (0.08 by default) are the limit ratio of principal curvatures while testing if keypoints are located on an edge.
 Those points are not reliable for they are sensivite to noise.
 For such points, the principal curvature across the edge is much larger than the principal curvature along it.
 Finding these principal curvatures amounts to solving for the eigenvalues of the second-order Hessian matrix of the current DoG.
 The ratio of the eigenvalues :math:`r` is compared to a threshold :math:`\dfrac{(r+1)^2}{r} < R` with R defined by taking r=10, which gives :math:`\frac{(r+1)^2}{r} = 12.1`, and 1/12.1 = 0.08.
 In the first octave, the value 0.06 is taken instead of 0.08.
 Decreasing these values lead to a larger number of keypoints, but sensivite to noise because they are located on edges.

 ``OriSigma`` (1.5 by default) is related to the radius of gaussian weighting in orientation assignment.
 In this stage, for a given keypoint, we look in a region of radius :math:`3 \times s \times \text{OriSigma}` with :math:`s` the scale of the current keypoint.
 Increasing it will not lead to increase the number of keypoints found ; it will take a larger area into account while computing the orientation assignment.
+Thus, the descriptor will be characteristic of a larger neighbourhood.

 ``MatchRatio`` (0.73 by default) is the threshold used for image alignment.
 Descriptors are compared with a :math:`L^1`-distance.
 For a given descriptor, if the ratio between the closest-neighbor the second-closest-neighbor is below this threshold, then a matching is added to the list.
 Increasing this value leads to a larger number of matchings, certainly less accurate.